My Favorite Romance Movies

 Which, of course, is what life is kinda like.

 If anybody out there reading this has a strong disliking towards the popular kids in high school, or just to girls named Heather,

 then this is the film for you.

-Christian Slater does his best "Jack Nicholson" slant in an effort to put some dark comedy into the romantic comedy.
+Christian Slater does his best "Jack Nicholson" slant in an effort to put some edge into this bad boy/good girl teenage love affair.

 And back before Winona was stealing clothing accessories from major department stores,